isomerpages/enterprisesg-wmo/_consumers/01-consumer-tips-for-products-sold-by-weight.md

 permalink: /consumers/consumer-tips-for-products-sold-by-weight
 ---

-Below are some tips for consumers to check that they receive the correct quantity when purchasing goods sold by weight.
+### How can consumers check that they receive the correct quantity when purchasing goods sold by weight?

 #### 1. Measuring the weight of goods